EliotKhachi/publicZk/202209182233/README.md

 # Known Good State

-*Known good state* is a predefined set of data that guarantees our tests will pass if our methods are correct.
+In software development, *Known good state* is a predefined set of data that guarantees our tests will pass if our methods are correct.
 Without known good state, code that is functionally correct may fail in a test because it's working on bad data.

 ## Example
 **Given:**